 How to use wine & coffee to improve your presentations.

-First up, I want to say this particular blog isn’t a puff piece.
+First up, I want to say this blog isn’t a puff piece.

 It isn’t an attention-grabbing story for cheap Likes.